 A set of four M3.5, spring-loaded, Phillips head long screws are used to attach the module to the baseboard.
-These mounting screw locations are fixed per the requirements of the mezzanine board layout and the baseboard layout.
+Note that the reference screw provided is simply a reference and that L3 and L4 will need to be adjusted based on thicknesses of the baseboard and bolster plates.
+However, these mounting screw locations are fixed per the requirements of the mezzanine board layout and the baseboard layout.
 Each screw clears the top stiffener, mezzanine PCB, and bottom stiffener (including the die spring), and the baseboard to screw directly into the bolster plate below the baseboard PCB.
+It is recommended that the OAM is attached to the baseboard by torqueing the screws in a diagonal pattern.

-MPN of Long Screw: Wujiang Screw MDCM0359733N or equivalent MPN of Spring for Long Screw: Surpassing Hardware Spring FDJG7004010 or equivalent
+MPN of Long Screw: Wujiang Screw MDCM0359733N or similar MPN of Spring for Long Screw: Surpassing Hardware Spring FDJG7004010 or similar

-Figure 20 Drawing of Wujiang Screw MDCM0359733N
+Figure 21 Drawing of Wujiang Screw MDCM0359733N